bvibber/ogv.js/readme.md

 Firefox, Safari, Chrome, and Edge support the W3C Web Audio API.

-IE doesn't support Web Audio, but does bundle the Flash player.
+IE doesn't support Web Audio, but does bundle the Flash player in Windows 8/8.1/RT.
 A small Flash shim is included here and used as a fallback -- thanks to Maik Merten for hacking some pieces together and getting this working!

 A/V synchronization is performed on files with both audio and video, and seems to actually work.
 Yay!

-Note that autoplay doesn't work on iOS Safari due to limitations with starting audio playback.
+Note that autoplay doesn't work on iOS Safari due to limitations with starting audio playback from event handlers.

 *WebM*